 The Sakharov Prize for Freedom of Thought, named in honour of the Soviet physicist and political dissident Andrei Sakharov, is awarded each year by the European Parliament.
 It was set up in 1988 to honour individuals and organisations defending human rights and fundamental freedoms.

 Each nominee must have the support of at least 40 MEPs, and each individual Member may support only one nominee.
 Signed nominations accompanied by supporting evidence are then assessed in a joint meeting of the Committee on Foreign Affairs (AFET), the Subcommittee on Human Rights (DROI) and the Committee on Development (DEVE).
 A shortlist of three candidates is drawn up through a vote by AFET and DEVE committees, and then submitted to the Conference of Presidents for a final vote.
-The winner is usually announced in October, and the award ceremony takes place in November/December at plenary sitting in Strasbourg.
+The winner is usually announced in October, and the award ceremony takes place in November/December at the plenary sitting in Strasbourg.

 Denis Mukwege is the 2014 laureate of Parliament's Sakharov Prize.